Mikejo5000/vsts-docs-pr/docs/tfs-server/install/sql-server/sql-server-requirements.md

 ² Limited or no SQL Server High Availability support.

-³ If you’re using SQL Server 2012 with SP1, we recommend you also apply [cumulative update 2 on top of SP1](http://support.microsoft.com/kb/2790947) to address a critical SQL Server bug around resource consumption.
-This isn’t a requirement because the bug only affects a small number of instances, but we wanted you to be aware of it.
-If you don’t apply CU2, you should apply a SQL Server hotfix ([KB2793634](http://support.microsoft.com/kb/2793634)) to addresses another (different) issue where SQL Server 2012 with SP1 might request an excessive amount of restarts.
+³ If you're using SQL Server 2012 with SP1, we recommend you also apply [cumulative update 2 on top of SP1](http://support.microsoft.com/kb/2790947) to address a critical SQL Server bug around resource consumption.
+This isn't a requirement because the bug only affects a small number of instances, but we wanted you to be aware of it.
+If you don't apply CU2, you should apply a SQL Server hotfix ([KB2793634](http://support.microsoft.com/kb/2793634)) to addresses another (different) issue where SQL Server 2012 with SP1 might request an excessive amount of restarts.

 ## SQL Server High Availability features Supported by Team Foundation Server